Rishi

 I (finally!), got a "more-than-basic" calculator running as a C file.
 This also is a terminal file, as is the case with most projects (as of now).
 This is part of my growing collection of programs in C.

-Some Economic Fun
+Some Economic Fun: JavaScript

 This simple site contains a few mini programs containing an application of some concepts I learned in introduction to microeconomics (ECON 1000), and macroeconomics (ECON 1010), at York University.